hanoi-boii/The-stacc/README.md

 # the-stacc
-Contains practice programs and datasets on a wide array of topics.
+Contains practice programs and datasets across a diverse set of scripting domains.